 The Best Way To Save Money On Your Car: Don’t Have A Car Payment

 My car and transportation expenses are about 5% of my total monthly budget.
 Part of the reason this category is such a low expense for me is I don’t have a car payment.

 As much as I would love to have a shiny new car, I am actually pretty content with my car.
 She turns 11 this year!
 She was a college graduation present and we have completed 165,000 miles together.

 My goal is to get to 200,000 miles!
-My car still runs pretty good and I think we have a few more years left together.
+My car still runs pretty well and I think we have a few more years left together.

-Because parking is a premium where I live and there really isn't street parking, I have to pay to park in my apartment's garage.
-This expenses costs me $55 a month.
+Because parking is a premium where I live and there really isn’t street parking, I have to pay to park in my apartment’s garage.
+This expense costs me $55 a month.

 I actually track this expense under my housing expense because it’s part of my rent payment.
 This is a tough expense for me to pay but I don’t really have any other options.
 I chalk it up to part of the city living experience.